Job description analysis: Lionstep’s 3 steps for creating a job description

 - Balance of casual and formal: Don’t be too casual, as this can make candidates feel like your company is unprofessional.

-3. Usability experience: Provide the best candidate experience that optimizes for application and qualification
+Provide the best candidate experience to optimize application and qualification

 - Skimmable: Use short paragraphs, bullet points when listing, and headers for orientation